remnantsofred/tutoria_interview_project/README.md

 You are tasked with creating a simple Rails message app that allows users to view and display messages.
 The app should run in the Docker environment for development.
 Below are the specific tasks and instructions for this assignment:

 ## Docker Environment Setup
 1. We will provide you with a Docker environment.
-Ensure that you have Docker installed and up to date.
+Ensure that you have [Docker](https://www.docker.com/) installed and up to date.
-2. Open the Doceker app and make sure that your Docker environment is running.
+2. Open the Docker app and make sure that your Docker environment is running.
 3. Go to the root directory of the project.
 4. In the terminal, run ```docker compose build```.
 5. To start the application, run ```docker compose up```
-6. You should be able to see the base rails application by going to localhost:3000 in your browser.
+6. You should be able to see the base rails application by going to `localhost:3000` in your browser.

 ## Rails and Make Commands
 To run Rails commands, you can use Make commands.